 › An empty office means more productivity, with less interruptions, fewer emails to answer, and long stretches of time to work through old tasks on your to-do list.

 › Lunch outside at the closest terrace, lawn or park.

 › With most people away there can be a more relaxed mood in the office.
 It feels even better if the boss is not around to look over your shoulder.

-› The dress code is often more casual during the warmer months, so you don’t need to dress so formally.
+› The dress code is often more casual during the warmer months, so you can take a break from more formal clothing.

 › Drinks after work, and a feeling of camaraderie with other colleagues who are also still around.